All Products

 DSW instance

-Core
+Core concept

 A complete AI development environment

-File
+File storage

-Stored in Object Storage Service (OSS), decoupled from compute resources
+Stored in OSS, decoupled from compute.

-Bound to the compute instance in the same working directory
+Bound to the instance's working directory.

-Billing
+Billing model

-No charge for editing
+No charge for editing.

-Billing starts when the instance is launched
+Billing starts when the instance is running.

-Focused on Notebook development
+Focused on Notebook development.

-Includes JupyterLab, WebIDE, and Terminal
+Includes Notebook, WebIDE, and Terminal.

-Access a notebook
+Step 1: Open a notebook

-1. Log on to the PAI console.
+1. Log on to the PAI console and select the target Region in the upper-left corner.

 image